Penn Badgley: 2010s

-Badgley next played Todd, the love interest of Emma Stone's character, in the 2010 teen comedy film Easy A, which was a critical and commercial success, earning him a Teen Choice Award nomination.
-He next appeared in the financial thriller drama Margin Call in 2011, for which the ensemble cast was critically acclaimed; he won the Robert Altman Award as part of the cast, presented at the Independent Spirit Awards.
+Badgley then played Todd, the love interest of Emma Stone's character, in the 2010 teen comedy film Easy A, which was a critical and commercial success, earning him a Teen Choice Award nomination.
+Next, he appeared in the financial thriller drama Margin Call in 2011, for which the ensemble cast was critically acclaimed.
+He won the Robert Altman Award as part of the cast, presented at the Independent Spirit Awards.
+In 2011, Badgley was named one of People's "25 Beauties (and Hotties) at 25", and BuddyTV ranked him number 75 on its "TV's 100 Sexiest Men of 2011" list.

-Badgley portrayed Jeff Buckley in the 2012 biopic Greetings from Tim Buckley; the film follows the journey Buckley took in grappling with the legacy of his late musician father, Tim, leading up to and culminating with his 1991 performance of his father's songs.
+Badgley portrayed musician Jeff Buckley in the 2012 biopic Greetings from Tim Buckley.
+The film follows Buckley's journey of grappling with the legacy of his late musician father, Tim, leading up to and culminating with his 1991 performance of his father's songs.
 For the role, Badgley took guitar and vocal lessons.
-He joined the cast of Parts per Billion in December 2012, opposite Alexis Bledel and Teresa Palmer; the film was released in 2014.
-Also released in 2014 was Cymbeline, where he portrayed the orphan Posthumus.
+In December 2012, he joined the cast of Parts per Billion, opposite Alexis Bledel and Teresa Palmer, which released in 2014.
+Also released in 2014 was crime triller Cymbeline, where he portrayed the orphan Posthumus.

 Badgley had a recurring role in NBC's 2015 miniseries The Slap, based upon the Australian series of the same name, and had a minor role in the 2016 film Adam Green's Aladdin.
 Badgley won acclaim for his role in the independent film The Paper Store (2016), opposite Stef Dawson and Richard Kind, receiving Best Actor at Oxford International Film Festival and a Special Jury Mention at Manchester Film Festival.

 Badgley starred as Joe Goldberg in the Netflix series You, formerly Lifetime's television adaptation of the book of the same name from September 2018 to April 2025.
 His performance was lauded by critics, with IGN calling it his best performance and writing that Badgley was "doing some of his best, most unhinged work in the series.
-His charming nature and playful face are the perfect, twisted mask for the "Nice Guy With Control Issues" lurking underneath".
+His charming nature and playful face are the perfect, twisted mask for the 'Nice Guy With Control Issues' lurking underneath".
 Badgley received a Saturn Award nomination for his performance.

 2020s

 In October 2019, Badgley was cast in the independent film Here Today opposite Billy Crystal and Tiffany Haddish, which was released in May 2021 to mixed reviews from critics.
+Also in 2021, he was part of an ensemble cast in Jimmy Giannopoulos' directorial debut and crime thriller, The Birthday Cake.

-In June 2024, he starred with Brandy and Monica in the music video for Ariana Grande's "The Boy Is Mine".
+In June 2024, Badgley starred with Brandy and Monica in the music video for Ariana Grande's "The Boy Is Mine".

+In July 2025, it was announced that Badgley and Meghann Fahy had been cast in Amazon MGM Studios' You Deserve Each Other, a romantic comedy film based on Sarah Hogle's novel of the same name.